cosmostation/cosmostation-docs/docs/User Guide/Cosmostation Extension/6-settings.md

 # Settings

-On the setting, you can customize the Cosmostation Wallet Extension.
+Customize the wallet extension in wallet settings.

 ## Dark mode

-> By toggling back and forth you can choose either between Dark or Light mode
+> Toggle back and forth to choose between Dark or Light mode.

 ![Dark mode](/img/guide/extension/settings/darkmode.png)

 ## Address Book

-> You can create different address book for each chain.
-You can use it when you use **'Send'** functionality
+> Create different address books for each chain.
+You can use the address book when using the **'Send'** function.

-`Step 1` You can view / add addressbook of a chain you selected
+`Step 1` View / Add addresses to the chain you selected.

-`Step 2` Enter Address information and click 'Save'
+`Step 2` Enter address information and click **'Save.'**
-- Label is a name that you can distinguish addresses.
+- Label your address to distinguish them from one another.

 :::warning
-Memo is optional but required to transfer funds to cryptocurrency exchange.
-Cryptocurrency exchanges will ask you to enter a memo for identification when you make a deposit.
+Memo is optional but required to transfer assets to centralized cryptocurrency exchanges.
+Centralized exchanges will ask you to enter a memo for identification when you make a deposit.
 :::

 ![Address Book Detail](/img/guide/extension/settings/address.png)

-> If you add addresses in addressbook, you can use addressbook function when sending the fund.
+> If you add addresses in the address book, you can use the address book feature when sending assets.

 ![Send by address book](/img/guide/extension/settings/address_send.png)

 ## Change password

-> Enter Current password and a password you want to change.
-Enter a new password again to confirm it.
+> Enter your current password and to change it to a new password.
+Enter the new password once more to confirm.

 :::caution
-Please make sure that you enter more than 8 characters for the password.
+Make sure that you enter more than 8 characters for the password.
 :::

 ![Change Password](/img/guide/extension/settings/password.png)